p32929/HouseAds2/README.md

 ## Code Example:
 ### Initialization:

-If you just want to show ads list dialog, initialize like this:
+If you just want to show interstitial ads , initialize like this:

 ```
 HouseAds houseAds = new HouseAds(this,